PourquieLab/website/content/authors/wenhui/_index.md

   - Postdoc
 ---

-Wenhui received her B.Eng. in Renewable Energy Engineering in 2018 from Xi’an Jiaotong University in China.
-She likes skiing, photography and cooking in her spare time.
+Wenhui received her PhD in Mechanical Engineering in 2024 from MIT.
+Her research interests include....
+She likes hiking, photography and cooking in her spare time.